HoiBro/BoerenbridgeMCCFR/README.md

-# Toepen
+# Boerenbridge
-This repository contains the code for my master thesis project on Toepen.
+This repository contains the code for my PWS on Boerenbridge.

 The file with the main algorithm is MCCFR.py.